 The 2026 Gordon Castle Highland Games

 The Gordon Castle Highland Games and Country Fair was brought back to life in 2011 by the current owner after some 30 years of hibernation.
 Owner, Angus Gordon Lennox, was approached by Hamish Davidson, former participant and legendary heavy eventer, to resurrect the annual community event.
-Instead taken by the romance of the idea, it is now into its ninth year and growing in numbers year after year.
+Instead taken by the romance of the idea, it is now into its thirteenth year and growing in numbers year after year.

 Where will the Events Take place?